banjocat/openresty-githhub-auth/README.md

 * Use openresty with lua
 * Typical auth endpoints /login, /logout, /auth/github/callback
 * / should not be reachable unless logged in
+* Session has to stay and not require login on each visit
 * Try to avoid using redis(might be required)